-The best of the trip from Bucarest to Sinaia is that you cross the Carpathes mountains.
+The best of the trip from Bucarest to Sinaia is that we crossed the Carpathian mountains.
 The scenery is stunning, especially during the summer period.

-We arrived in Sinaia in the late afternoon.
+Furthermore, we arrived in Sinaia in the late afternoon.
 Sinaia is a famous Romanian ski resort.
-It’s a small town with a long walking street and many little shops and restaurants.
-We visited Sinaia monastery and the church situated in the Prahova Valley a little bit at the top of the hilly town.
+In fact, it’s a small town with a long walking street and many little shops and restaurants.
+Also, we visited Sinaia monastery as well as the church situated in the Prahova Valley at the top of the hilly town.

-The next day we left Sinaia early in the morning and traveled to Bran to visit Dracula’s castle.
-The castle itself did not impress me – there is a similar one in Balchik in Bulgaria – the Balchik Palace where Marie Queen of Romania lived during the summer period.
-But it’s a must-see once in a lifetime.
-So, ticked on my list.
-Bran is a small village with many stands for souvenirs, local delicacies and the like.
+The next day we left Sinaia early in the morning and travelled to Bran to visit Dracula’s castle.
+Otherwise, the castle itself did not impress me – there is a similar one in Balchik in Bulgaria – the Balchik Palace where Marie Queen of Romania lived during the summer period.
+However, it’s a must-see castle once in a lifetime.
+To sum up, Bran is a small village with many stands for souvenirs, local delicacies and the like.

-After that, we visited the city center for a coffee and souvenirs.
+Afterwards, we went to the city centre for a coffee and souvenirs.
 The day finished with a panoramic walk/ view at the top of the city.
 Just amazingly beautiful….

-The last day of our Romanian adventure was dedicated to visiting two of the most famous castles in Romania – PeleÈ™, and PeliÈ™or.
+The last day of our Romanian adventure was dedicated to visiting two of the most famous castles in Romania – Peles and Pelisor.
 Both are imposing and surrounded by greenery and breathtaking views.
-The best end of an unforgettable trip.
+In short, that was the best happy end of an unforgettable trip.

 Thanks for reading!